Table of Contents_

 There are interesting differences when comparing a Moka pot vs a coffee maker, as well.
 Both models use a filter basket, for example.

-A Moka pot is slightly more complex to use than a French press due to its method for brewing.
+A Moka pot is slightly more complex to use than a French press due to its brewing method.
 A French press just sits there while the coffee grounds steep.
 The steeping process makes it a less manual brewing method.
 As far as a set and forget method goes, the press is great since you can pour hot water in and walk away.
 A Moka pot requires more attention to detail.

 If set and forget is your method of choice, try comparing a Keurig vs. Keurig 2.0 to find the best automatic drip machines for coffee.

 In this category, the French press vs a regular coffee maker is a clear winner.
 With the French press, you can expect to shave a few minutes off of your brewing time.
 A Moka pot takes around 9 minutes, while a French press will finish in 7 minutes or less.
 Although, if you want more cups of coffee, you’ll want to get a percolator over a French press, especially if you’re camping.

 That means that a strong cup of coffee is in hand that much sooner when you use a French press.